rodrihern/ramOS/README.md

 Name origin: ramOS = our initials (Rodrigo, Azul, Magali) and all data lives in RAM (no filesystem).
 Logo: bouquet (ramos in Spanish = bouquets).

 History:
-- Started as a computer architecture project (link al repo).
+- Started as a computer architecture course project at ITBA ([link to the repo](https://github.com/rodrihern/TPE-Arqui)).
-- Extended for Operating Systems course (link al repo).
+- Extended for an Operating Systems course project at ITBA ([link to the repo](https://github.com/maguiGPorzio/TP2-SO)).
 - Continued for learning and experimentation.

 Enjoy exploring the code.